Undergraduate financial aid at Hopkins

 How Hopkins Families Pay for College

-Each year, our students are receiving over $80 million in grant money towards their Hopkins education.
-See how that breaks down:
+Each year, our students receive over $80 million in grant money towards their Hopkins education.
+Grants and scholarships—both institutional and from other sources—are just one of the many ways Hopkins supports our families.

 Who receives aid?

-All families have their own circumstances, and our financial aid advisers are here to help you chart the course that makes the most sense to your family.
-Income isn’t the only factor; as you can see below, many types of families will receive some type of aid at Hopkins.
+We know that all families have their own circumstances, and our financial aid advisers are here to help you chart the course that makes the most sense to your family.
+Many factors go into determining financial aid awards for admitted students.
+As you can see below, many types of families will receive some type of aid at Hopkins.

-Hopkins is dedicated to enrolling the strongest students each year, and it’s our goal to help students able to make their college decision without being limited by their family financial circumstances.
+Hopkins is dedicated to enrolling the strongest students each year regardless of a student’s financial need.
 We are committed to meeting 100% of demonstrated financial need for our students for all four years of undergraduate study.
 With a variety of financial support programs for all types of families, we guide families through the process of finding the right path for them.
 We support every admitted family, with advisers in our Office of Student Financial Services available to help all families understand and explore their options.

 “The financial aid opportunity that Hopkins gave me was much better than any of the state schools that I applied to.
 The financial assistance there wasn’t going to back me up as much as Hopkins is doing right now.
 That really pushed [my decision to enroll], but I think, overall, Hopkins is an amazing place to do something important.”